kobo/groovyserv/source/community.rst

 Community
 =========

-Your contact and feedback is welcome!
+We welcome your contact and feedback!

 Mailing List (Google Group)
 ---------------------------